Skip to content

 Frequently Asked Questions

-Yes, if the owner takes a regular salary.
-This gives a clean picture of business profitability separate from owner income.
-If the owner takes only profit distributions, net profit is effectively owner compensation.
-Consistency matters — don't flip between models year to year.
+If the owner takes a regular salary, classifying that salary as overhead produces a clean view of business profitability separate from owner income.
+If the owner takes only profit distributions, net profit is effectively owner compensation and the question doesn't arise.
+The choice matters less than consistency — flipping between the two methods year-to-year makes margin trends meaningless.
+Whichever model is chosen, applying it the same way each period keeps the figures comparable.

 Related Calculators